Bamboo IdentificationHome

 Multilingual Multiscript Plant Names Database MMPND

-Collected in S Gansu and sent to Holland, where it was seen to be a vigorous and resilient species with great horticultural potential, and it is now widely cultivated.
-Identified in China as Fargesia spathacea, it was grown in the west under the name Gansu 95-1, misidentified first as Yushania confusa and then as F. rufa.
+A vigorous species with great horticultural potential, shooting very early and again later in the year, now widely cultivated.
+Grown first in the west under the name Gansu 95-1, then misidentified as Yushania confusa and then as F. rufa, because of the orange colouration of young sheaths and hairs.
 The tall leaf sheath auricles with wavy oral setae are distinctive, and their shape is reminiscent of a dragon’s head complete with flames.
+Cultivar name ‘Rufa’ and trade name Green Panda have been applied to the same clone, which is excellent where a dense upright ca. 3 m screen is required, although the clumps are rather open and will expand substantially.

-Source in Google Earth F. dracocephala was collected at around 34°20'N, 106°E in S Gansu in 1995, between 1800 & 2500m by Shanghai Botanic Gardens.
+Source in Google Earth F. dracocephala ‘Rufa’ was collected in S Gansu and sent to Holland (as Fargesia spathacea), from around 34°20'N, 106°E in S Gansu in 1995, between 1800 & 2500 m, by Shanghai Botanic Gardens.